 The Lock-in Period and Charges of ULIP

 A mandatory lock-in period of five years is what a ULIP plan comes with.
-The investor can only withdraw from a ULIP post the five year time period.
+The investor can only withdraw from a ULIP post the five years.

 Here is a list of various charges levied as a fee under a ULIP scheme: